Reed-EVIC/cpsvote/README.md

     that this package downloads is provided by the [National Bureau of Economic Research](https://data.nber.org/info.html).
   - This is an animated ternary plot made using vote mode data from `cpsvote`.
-See BLANK vignette for the code that created this.
+See NOT YET WRITTEN vignette for the code that created this.

 ![](img/vote_mode.gif)